matthewhammer/mo-mem/README.md

 This repo contains an example protocol for getting snapshots and saving locally.

+## ⚠️ WIP
 This repo depends on a special version of the Motoko compiler that exposes `prim "regionMainMemorySnapshot"`.
 This feature is currently an open PR.

-## Contents:
+## Repo contents:
-- `motoko`
+- `motoko/`
   - `main.mo` gives the IC backend of the example protocol.
-- `rust`
+- `rust/`
   - `main.rs` gives the CLI frontend of the example protocol.

 ## Todo:
 - Move general stuff for memory-mapped image files into the Motoko VM repo.
+- Develop tools in Motoko to use on heap snapshots (based on reading from the file or from the region).